leonchandra/kana_generator/README.md

-"Kana generator for the Japanese language"
+Kana generator for the Japanese language